malin-nilsson/Webshop/README.md

 - NPM

 ## Details
 Malin: Worked on shopping functionality such as adding items to cart, removing items, calculating total, and clearing shopping cart after purchase.
-Also created styling and layout for the landing page, product page and shopping cart page. </br>
+Also created styling and layout for landing page, product page and shopping cart page. </br>

 Michael: Created the nav bar and mobile hamburger menu.
 Worked on form validation on checkout page as well as layout for checkout page. </br>